JamesPeters98/JamesPeters98.github.io/index.md

 After working on the Gameboy emulator I wanted to further explore assembly language and how it relates to the bare metal cpu.
 For this I decided to create a custom CPU and ROM using Arduino's (This is explained in my C++ section).
 I already had the opcode table and binary code working on the CPU so I decided to write an assembler in Java.
 The basics of the assembler was actually quite easy: first all comments and extra white space was removed, second the type of command was decided based on the tabbing of the code, and second the command matching was just a simple regex pattern.

-This enabled the following code to be compiled into raw binary data:
+This enabled the following code to be compiled into raw binary data, and also as a C file containing a byte array:

 <script src="http://gist-it.appspot.com/https://github.com/JamesPeters98/Custom-CPU/blob/master/Assembler/rom.asm"></script>